Lesterpaintstheworld/AutonomousAIs/missions/develop_ai_emotional_intelligence_model/output.md

-- Enhanced the emotional intelligence model with advanced emotion detection capabilities that:
+- Enhanced the emotional intelligence model by integrating advanced emotion detection algorithms that:
   - Refine the ability to identify subtle emotional cues
   - Include detection of micro-expressions and tonal variations
   - Adapt to various contextual factors influencing emotional expression